 Boat Trips to Seal Island

-If you’ve been lured in by that cry of “Boat trips to Seal Island!”, go with it!
-The Dolly P runs boat trips to Seal Island from St Ives, which are a great way to see St Ives from a different aspect, as well as doing some seal-spotting.
+If you’ve been lured in by that cry of “Boat trips to Seal Island!”, go with it The Dolly P & Yellowfin run boat trips to Seal Island from St Ives, which are a great way to see St Ives from a different aspect, as well as doing some seal-spotting.
 The boat trips operate throughout the day during the season (in good weather), departing from whichever point in the harbour the tide allows.
 We can’t promise a seal sighting – but you’d have to be very unlucky not to spot even a few.

 The shipwreck of Seal Island